-Upcoming Accounting Pronouncement
+Upcoming Accounting Pronouncements

 In January 2017, the Governmental Accounting Standards Board issued Statement No. 84, Fiduciary Activities.
 This statement establishes criteria for identifying fiduciary activities of all state and local governments.
 An activity meeting the criteria should be reported in a fiduciary fund in the basic financial statements.
 The Library is currently evaluating the impact this standard will have on the financial statements when adopted.
-The provisions of this statement are effective for the Library's financial statements for the year ending March 31, 2020.
+The provisions of this statement were originally effective for the Library's financial statements for the year ending March 31, 2020 but were extended to March 31, 2021 with the issuance of GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance.